What is minimalist footwear and how does it differ from barefoot footwear?

 What is minimalist footwear?

-Characteristics of minimalist footwear:
+Features of minimalist footwear:

 What is barefoot?

-Characteristics of barefoot shoes:
+Characteristics of barefoot walking:

 Which one is better for you?